 Flexible remote work

-To promote a healthy work-life balance, team members can work remotely up to 2 days each week.
-No need to gain approval in advance.
+To promote a healthy work-life balance, team members can work remotely up to 2 days each week, with extra remote days available to accommodate unexpected situations (details below).
+Each team member has full control over when they choose to use their remote days—no approval or advance notice needed.

 Guidance